-The United States is gigantic so I can’t say I’ve seen it all.
+Americas National Parks system is gigantic so I can’t say I’ve seen it all.
 When travellers beam they’ve “done America!” it’s just not possible.
-Yes we may have explored the red rock deserts in the west, hiked the Appalachian Trail to the east, sailed the length of the Mississippi, or even braved the Alaskan mosquitos but we haven’t ‘done it’, it’s simply too vast.
+Yes, we may have explored the red rock deserts in the west, hiked the Appalachian Trail to the east, sailed the length of the Mississippi, or even braved the Alaskan mosquitoes but we haven’t ‘done it’, it’s simply too vast.
 This is one of the reasons why Americans don’t need to travel outside of their own country.

 My first foray in America were the red rock deserts in the west including Monument Valley, Bryce Canyon, Zion, Grand Canyon and Arches National Parks.
 Each day was better than the last and it left my narrow view of travel in America irreparably changed.

 The following visit I rafted the length of the Grand Canyon for 8 days; an experience which humbled me in every sense of the word and gave a brief insight into what John Wesley Powell and his men encountered on their first exploration down the Green and Colorado Rivers.

 This was followed by a road trip through New York State, my goal being to prove there is life outside of New York City.
 What I found was a lush state with areas such as the Adirondacks, 1000 Islands and the remote lodges of North Hudson, culminating in Gay Pride New York.
 The original city where gay men and women marched for equality.